passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.accountInformation.listUserAccounts`<a id="snaptradeaccountinformationlistuseraccounts"></a>

-Returns all brokerage accounts known to SnapTrade for the authenticated user.
+Returns all brokerage accounts across all connections known to SnapTrade for the authenticated user.

 The data returned here is always cached and refreshed once a day. **If you need real-time data, please use the [manual refresh](/reference/Connections/Connections_refreshBrokerageAuthorization) endpoint**.